 Although he only made eight substitute appearances in the second half of the 2016/17 Bundesliga season, the club's plan was always to give the winger time to settle.

-"We bought him with an eye on this season," said sporting director Rudi Völler recently.
+"We bought him with an eye on 2017/18," said sporting director Rudi Völler.
 "He's made a good impression so far and strengthens the competition for places out wide.
 He's an unusually quick, very tricky player who will give our attack an additional boost.
 We're sure Leon Bailey will be a big hit for us."

 Quiz: How well do you know Bayer Leverkusen?
 Take the test!

-The signs in the first half of the 2017/18 season confirm Völler's convictions.
-With four goals and four assists in his first 12 games, the speed demon, whose dynamite dribbles turn defenders dizzy, has become one of Die Werkself's deadliest weapons.
+The signs so far this season have confirmed Völler's convictions.
+With eight goals - including a majestic backheel against Hoffenheim - and six assists in 17 league games, the speed demon, whose dynamite dribbles turn defenders dizzy, has become one of Die Werkself's deadliest weapons.

 Bailey's key strengths are his dribbling, vision, powerful shot and blistering pace – the latter a trait he shares with one illustrious compatriot in particular: Usain Bolt.
 "I know Usain very well, he is a close friend of mine and a really cool guy, who travels a lot in Germany," Bailey said in February.
 "Hopefully we can meet here, maybe I'll call him and invite him to a game in the BayArena."

-Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if he does, he will witness Bailey wowing Werkself fans with his wily wing wizardry vindicating his club's efforts to sign a player with superstar potential.
+Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if he does, he will witness Bailey wowing Werkself fans with his wily wing wizardry, and vindicating his club's efforts to sign a player with superstar potential.